Upper

 Adjustment Systems

-Brands are incorporating more and more technologies into the upper so that the shoe fits like a glove, regardless of the type of foot.
+Brands are incorporating more and more technologies into the upper to ensure a glove-like fit for all foot types.

-• Reinforcements in the heel zone: The heel is a critical area for running stability.
-For this reason, many of the latest generation shoes incorporate internal or external heel counters that reinforce this area, ensuring that the foot is well supported and preventing it from slipping when landing or taking off.
+- Heel reinforcements: The heel is a critical area for running stability.
+Many of the latest shoes incorporate internal or external heel counters to reinforce this area and ensure the foot is well supported, preventing it from slipping when landing or taking off.

-• Dynamic laces system: Lacing systems are constantly evolving.
-Some models use asymmetrical systems, laces with internal straps or even cables (such as Flywire or similar) that encircle the foot to provide a customized fit, especially useful for runners with high or low insteps.
-This technology allows the shoe to adapt to different foot types without sacrificing comfort.
+- Dynamic lacing systems: Lacing systems are constantly evolving.
+Some models use asymmetrical systems or laces with internal straps, while others use cables (such as Nike's Flywire technology) that wrap around the foot to provide a customised fit.
+This is especially useful for runners with high or low insteps.
+This technology enables shoes to adapt to different foot shapes without compromising on comfort.

-• Interior anti-slip elements: Some high-end shoes integrate small rubber or silicone elements inside the heel or tongue to prevent the foot from slipping inside the shoe, which is especially useful on long runs or uneven terrain.
+- Interior slip-resistant elements: Some high-end shoes feature small rubber or silicone inserts in the heel or tongue area to stop your foot from sliding around inside the shoe.
+This is particularly useful during long runs or when walking on uneven terrain.

 Elements that improve running performance

-Although in running there are no strike zones as in football, we do find technologies in the upper that directly influence the runner's efficiency and comfort.
+Although there are no strike zones in running as there are in football, we find technologies in running shoes that directly influence a runner's efficiency and comfort.

-• Anatomical design and clear zones: Many shoes move the lacing system to one side or use bootie fit tabs to eliminate pressure points on the instep.
-This not only improves fit, but also prevents discomfort when running long distances.
+Anatomical design and uncluttered areas: Many shoes either move the lacing system to one side or use integrated tabs (bootie fit) to eliminate pressure points on the instep.
+This improves the fit and prevents discomfort when running long distances.

-Reinforced zones according to biomechanics: Some models incorporate strategic reinforcements in areas such as the metatarsals or midfoot, optimizing lateral stability or guiding the stride more efficiently.
-These areas also protect against unwanted impact or twisting during running.
+Biomechanically reinforced zones: Some models feature strategic reinforcements in areas such as the metatarsals or midfoot to optimise lateral stability and guide the stride more efficiently.
+These zones also protect against impacts and twisting during running.

-• Elastic materials in key zones: The use of materials with localized elasticity allows the shoe to follow the natural movement of the foot without losing support.
-This translates into a dynamic fit that changes according to the rhythm or phase of the stride (support, transition or toe-off).
+Key points feature elastic materials: Using materials with localised elasticity enables the shoe to adapt to the natural movement of the foot while maintaining support.
+This provides a dynamic fit that adapts to the pace or phase of the stride (support, transition or toe-off).